samisalreadytaken/vs_library/Documentation.md

 trace_t VS::TraceLine(Vector start = null, Vector end = null, handle ignore = null)
 ```
 Note: This doesn't hit entities.
 To calculate LOS with them, iterate through every entity type you want and trace individually.

-Example can be found in `aimbot.nut` at github.com/samisalreadytaken/vscripts
 ________________________________

 <a name="f_DidHit"></a>